asteca/ASteCA/docs/contents/synthetic_mod.rst

   extinction ``Rv``)

 These eight parameters are described in more depth in the following sub-sections.
+**ASteCA** also allows estimating the cluster's mass and binary fraction for an observed cluster.
+This process is optional and requires dictionaries with fitted fundamental parameters and their STDDEVS (see :ref:`masses_and_binarity` for more details).

-An example of this dictionary of parameters and the generation of a synthetic cluster is shown below:
+An example of the dictionary of parameters used for the generation of a synthetic cluster is shown below, applied to a previously defined :obj:`synthcl` object:

 .. code-block:: python